- Undergraduate

 The James O. Freedman Presidential Scholar Research Assistantship program is a Dartmouth-wide opportunity made available to all juniors who are in the top 40% of their class after their sophomore fall.
 The assistantship is two terms in length, and students selected into the program are expected to work 7-12 hours per week on their assistantship.
 A small stipend is provided and the possibility of academic credit exists.

-Interested students should look for the announcement of the Presidential Scholars Program in campus mail during the winter of their sophomore year.
-Members of the Program in Linguistics and Cognitive Science frequently make assistantships available through this program.
+Faculty in the Department of Linguistics frequently make assistantships available through this program.
 Below are some recent offerings and recent scholars:

 Professor Whaley is involved in a multi-year project examining language revitalization projects.